-Statement by Erik Rettig, Northeast/Mid-Atlantic Director for Small Business Majority, on why the Virginia House’s decision to expand Medicaid today is great news for small employers
+Statement by Mark Herbert, California Director for Small Business Majority, on why the California Senate vote to pass a groundbreaking lending transparency bill is good news for the state’s small firms